UCREL/Multilingual-USAS/README.md

 ### USAS Lexicon Meta Data

 The [./language_resources.json](./language_resources.json) is a JSON file that contains meta data on what each lexicon resource file contains in this repository per language.
-The structure on the JSON file is the following:
+The structure of the JSON file is the following:
 ``` JSON
 {
   "LANGUAGE NAME": [